floatinghotpot/cordova-plugin-admob/README.md

 # Notice #

-[AdMob Plugin Pro](https://github.com/floatinghotpot/cordova-admob-pro) is recommended, which is the enhanced version of this plugin.
+[AdMob Plugin Pro](https://github.com/floatinghotpot/cordova-admob-pro) is more recommended, which is the enhanced version of this plugin.

 Highlights:
 - [x] Support Banner Ad and Interstitial Ad.